mmmorris1975/aws-runas/docs/saml.md

     values are between 15m and 12h, however setting this value above the default 1h requires the IAM role in AWS to be configured to allow the extended duration.
 Attempts to set a duration longer than the IAM role can support will cause aws-runas to fail with an error.
+  * `mfa_type` Override the MFA factor auto-detection logic and use the requested type only.
+Values supported by all providers are `push` and `code`.
+Individual providers may support other methods which will be detailed in the provider-specific documentation.

 Values for the `session_token_duration` and `credentials_duration` properties are specified as golang time.Duration strings.
 (See [https://golang.org/pkg/time/#ParseDuration](https://golang.org/pkg/time/#ParseDuration) for more info)  The scope